odoo/documentation/content/applications/finance/fiscal_localizations/philippines.rst

 BIR 2307 report
 ===============

-**BIR 2307** report data, also known as *Certificate of Creditable Tax Withheld at Source*, can be generated for purchase orders and vendor payments with the applicable withholding taxes.
+**BIR 2307** report data, also known as `Certificate of Creditable Tax Withheld at Source
+<https://www.bir.gov.ph/index.php/bir-forms/certificates.html>`_, can be generated for purchase
+orders and vendor payments with the applicable withholding taxes.

 To generate a BIR 2307 report, select one or multiple vendor bills from the list view, and click :menuselection:`Action --> Download BIR 2307 XLS`.